 - Sec.
 35. QUESTIONS OF PRIVILEGE DEFINED.
-Questions of privilege shall be: - (1) those affecting the rights of the house collectively, its safety and dignity, and the integrity of its proceedings, including a motion to vacate the chair; and - (2) those affecting the rights, reputation, and conduct of members individually in their representative capacity only. - Sec.
+Questions of privilege shall be: - (1) those affecting the rights of the house collectively, its safety and dignity, and the integrity of its proceedings, including the right of the house to remove the speaker and elect a new speaker; and - (2) those affecting the rights, reputation, and conduct of members individually in their representative capacity only. - Sec.
 36. PRECEDENCE OF QUESTIONS OF PRIVILEGE.
 Questions of privilege shall have precedence over all other questions except motions to adjourn.
 When in order, a member may address the house on a question of privilege, or may at any time print it in the journal, provided it contains no reflection on any member of the house. - Sec.
-37. WHEN QUESTIONS OF PRIVILEGE NOT IN ORDER.
-It shall not be in order for a member to address the house on a question of privilege: - (1) between the time an undebatable motion is offered and the vote is taken on the motion; - (2) between the time the previous question is ordered and the vote is taken on the last proposition included under the previous question; or - (3) between the time a motion to table is offered and the vote is taken on the motion. - Sec.
+37. WHEN QUESTIONS OF PRIVILEGE NOT IN ORDER. (a) It shall not be in order for a member to address the house on a question of privilege: - (1) between the time an undebatable motion is offered and the vote is taken on the motion; - (2) between the time the previous question is ordered and the vote is taken on the last proposition included under the previous question; or - (3) between the time a motion to table is offered and the vote is taken on the motion. - (b) If a question of privilege relating to removal of the speaker and election of a new speaker fails, a subsequent attempt to remove the same speaker can be made only by reconsidering the vote by which the original question of privilege failed.
+Such reconsideration shall be subject to the rules of the house governing reconsideration. - Sec.
 38. CONFINING REMARKS TO QUESTION OF PRIVILEGE; INTERRUPTIONS PROHIBITED. (a) When speaking on privilege, members must confine their remarks within the limits of Section 35 of this rule, which will be strictly construed to achieve the purposes hereof. - (b) When a member is speaking on privilege, the member shall not be interrupted by another member for any purpose.
 While the member is speaking, another member may submit a question of order to the speaker in writing or by approaching the podium in person.
 The member submitting the question of order shall not interrupt the member who is speaking.
 The speaker may interrupt the member who is speaking if the speaker determines it is appropriate to address the question of order at that time. - Sec.
 39. DISCUSSION OF MERITS OF MOTION FORBIDDEN.
 Merits of a main or subsidiary motion shall not be discussed or debated under the guise of speaking to a question of privilege.